1996 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The obverse features a left-facing profile portrait of Thomas Jefferson wearing a coat with a wide collar, his hair styled in a low ponytail.

 “LIBERTY” curves along the right rim with a small centered five-pointed star separating it from the date.
-“IN GOD WE TRUST” appears on the left side in front of the portrait.
-The date “1996” sits below the portrait.
+“IN GOD WE TRUST” appears on the left side in front of the portrait, and “1996” sits below the portrait.

-The designer’s initials “FS” for Felix Schlag appear on Jefferson’s shoulder near the rim of the obverse in small letters, added in 1966.
-The mint mark is positioned on the obverse below the date, where it has been located since 1968โ”P” for Philadelphia, “D” for Denver, or “S” for San Francisco.
-Philadelphia began using the “P” mint mark on all nickels starting in 1980.
+The designer’s initials “FS” for Felix Schlag appear on Jefferson’s shoulder near the rim, added in 1966.
+The mint mark is positioned on the obverse below the date — “P” for Philadelphia, “D” for Denver, or “S” for San Francisco.
+Philadelphia began using the “P” mint mark on nickels starting in 1980.

 The Reverse of the 1996 Nickel